arafatrahman/metform-signature-addon/readme.txt

 == Description ==

-The MetForm Signature Addon adds a digital signature field to MetForm for collecting legally binding e-signatures.

-== Additional Information ==
+The MetForm Signature Addon adds a digital signature field to MetForm == Additional Information ==
 The source code for `signaturepadmin.js` can be found at: https://github.com/szimek/signature_pad